 Time to next stop: Hop on the bus for a 15-minute ride to the Gothic Quarter for lunch and the Picasso Museum.

-Escape to the market-style sea-food restaurant, La Paradeta where you choose fresh seafood like shellfish and prawns from the counter, and they cook it to your preference.
+Lunch: Escape to the market-style sea-food restaurant, La Paradeta where you choose fresh seafood like shellfish and prawns from the counter, and they cook it to your preference.
 What a fun and interactive experience, right?

 Stop: Museu d’Història de Catalunya (Barcelona City Tour & Bus Turistic)